We need federal action!

 Break Free From Plastic Pollution Act

 Sample phone script (staff will answer the phone): “Hello, my name is __ and I am a constituent.
-I am calling to ask Representative/Senator ___ to cosponsor and support the Break Free From Plastic Pollution Act HR 2238/S 984.”
+I am calling to ask Representative/Senator ___ to cosponsor and support the Reducing Waste in National Parks Act and the Farewell to Foam Act.”

 It takes less than one minute to call!
 You can even leave a voicemail after hours if you’re too shy to speak with a real person.